A9-dev/CragConnect/README.md

 ## Description

-This is a social media app that allows users to create an account, create posts, and comment on other users posts.
+This is a social media app built for rock climbers to organise and talk about rock climbing.

 ## Installation